-Warning of the possibility of a 26/11-like attack in the city through the sea route in the next two-three months, the GRP commissioner has written to the ATS and top police officials, asking them to stay alert and figure out a strategy to combat the threat
+Warning of the possibility of a 26/11-like attack in the city through the sea route in the next two-three months, the GRP commissioner has written to the ATS and top police officials, asking them to stay alert

 The GRP commissioner has sent a letter to the Anti-Terrorism Squad (ATS) and all the top police officials in the city warning of the possibility of a 26/11-like attack taking place in Mumbai in the next two-three months.

 Citing intelligence that he has received, the letter (a copy of which is with mid-day) by Dr Ravinder Singal states that the Lashkar-e-Taiba (LeT) is planning a large-scale attack in the country.
 He says that the information suggests that 8-10 Pakistani terrorists, all of whom are expected to be suicide bombers, will enter Mumbai through the sea route and target railway stations and posh hotels.